-In its recent Interim Report, the President's New Freedom Commission on Mental Health found that our nation's failure to prioritize mental health is a national tragedy.
-One measure of the scope of that tragedy is the over 30,000 lives lost annually to suicide - a loss, the Commission states, that is largely preventable.
+The President's New Freedom Commission on Mental Health, the first such commission in over 25 years, found that our nation's failure to prioritize mental health is a national tragedy.
+One measure of the scope of that tragedy is the over 30,000 lives lost annually to suicide - a loss, the Commission states, that is larely preventable.